 You usually have carboplatin by drip into your bloodstream.
 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have it through a central line, a portacath or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+The tube stays in place during the whole course of treatment.
 Carboplatin is often given over an hour.

 You usually have chemotherapy as a course of several cycles of treatment.
 Carboplatin is often given in combination with other chemotherapy drugs.
 The treatment plan for carboplatin depends on which type of cancer you have.